aleksandromilenkov/GloboTicketCleanArchitecture/README.md

 **FluentValidation**: Validates input data to ensure correctness.
 **Entity Framework Core**: For data access with a SQL Server database.
 **Logging**: Built-in logging for tracking application behavior.
+**Unit Testing**: Unit testing with Moq and Shouldly.
+**Integration Testing**: Integration testing for the API with In Memory database.

 **Category and Event Management** :
 Categories can have many associated events.